 Data Breach Compensation Calculator – Check How Much You Could Claim

-By Lewis Presley.
-Last Updated 20th January 2023.
+By Stephen Taylor.
+Last Updated 13th September 2024.
 In this guide, we look at how a data breach compensation calculator could help you estimate how much compensation you could receive for harm caused by a data breach.
 Personal data can be used to identify you; because of this, the consequences of a data breach can be serious and long-lasting.
 They can affect your finances and your mental health.

 If your information has been exposed in a data breach, you may want to pursue a claim for compensation.
 To do so, you’d need to show that the breach happened because of the failings of the organisation that was supposed to keep it safe.